dongvu055/DuAn/README.md

   - Run cmd:
     - mvn --version
 - Add database from Backend-DuAn/sql/duan.sql
+- Connect Application to Database:
+##### Cd to src/main/resources/application.properties and Edit
+  - spring.datasource.url=jdbc:mysql://localhost:3306/duan (database name of you )
+  - spring.datasource.username= username for mysql of you
+  - spring.datasource.password= password for mysql of you
 ## Run Application
   #### After configuring the installation successfully
 - Open terminal then cd to Backend-DuAn ( Directory contain pom.xml )